dominik-lewandowski/tlorc/README.md

 an array of objects.
 The exception is the `remove` method, which only takes a string or an array of strings.

 ##Patch Notes
+####1.0.1
+- Fixed a bug with removing event listeners
+- Fixed a bug with `new TloEventWrapper(element)` throwing an error for elements that may be null
 ####1.0.0
 - Added `add` and `debounce` instance methods
 - Changed the event handler's name from TloEvent to TloEventWrapper